.

 Building vs. Buying: Laboratory Information System Support

-The thought that a lab’s in-house IT staff will be able to support and manage the homegrown medical laboratory information system is another myth that needs to be dispelled.
+The thought that a lab’s in-house IT staff can support and manage the homegrown medical laboratory information system is another myth that needs to be dispelled.

-While this presumption can be true for a while, assuming the in-house healthcare LIS is very well documented (rarely the case) and the lab’s key IT staff won’t “jump ship” for another job, leaving the lab without critical LIS system support.
+While this presumption might be true for a while, assuming the in-house healthcare LIS is very well documented (rarely the case) and the lab’s key IT staff won’t “jump ship” for another job, leaving the lab without critical LIS system support, it ultimately is a flawed premise.

-Should knowledgeable IT and LIS staffing leave, finding replacements who can understand the diagnostic lab software, as written, can be very difficult.
+Should knowledgeable IT and LIS system staffers leave, finding replacements who can understand the diagnostic lab software, as written, can be very difficult.

 Building vs. Buying: Laboratory Information System Hidden Costs

-As a former programmer and laboratory information system software development manager, I can tell you that nothing is more underestimated than what it takes to develop a new homegrown lab pathology software.
+As a former programmer and laboratory information system software development manager, I can tell you that nothing is more underestimated than developing a new homegrown LIS lab pathology software.

 Building vs. Buying: Laboratory Information System Licensing